Kingxukai/linux/Documentation/core-api/genericirq.rst

 -  handle_bad_irq()

-The interrupt flow handlers (either pre-defined or architecture specific) are assigned to specific interrupts by the architecture either during bootup or during device initialization.
+The interrupt flow handlers (either pre-defined or architecture specific) are assigned to specific interrupts by the woke architecture either during bootup or during device initialization.

 Default flow implementations